FC Utrecht: 1991–2005: Troubled 1990s, success and tragedy

-After a number of weaker years, FC Utrecht reached 4th place in the Eredivisie in 1990–91, led by manager Ab Fafié and with players such as Johan de Kock, Jan Willem van Ede and Rob Alflen and top goalscorer of the season, Włodzimierz Smolarek.
+After a number of weaker years, Utrecht reached fourth place in the Eredivisie in 1990–91, led by manager Ab Fafié and with players such as Johan de Kock, Jan Willem van Ede and Rob Alflen and top goalscorer of the season, Włodzimierz Smolarek.
 After this, however, things went downhill for the club.
 Because Utrecht missed out on European qualification, incomes were lost.
 Between 1989 and 1996, six managers led the team and there were just as many changes in the board of directors.
 Quarrels and financial issues arose, which again meant that key players had to be sold to close the holes in the budget.
 Alflen left for Ajax in 1991, de Kock left for Roda JC in 1994 and Ferdi Vierklau moved to Vitesse in 1996.

 Main sponsor AMEV intervened in the dire financial situation in 1996.
 The club received a financial injection in exchange for a substantial shareholder position.
 The insurance company appointed Hans Herremans as club chairman.
-Many investments were made immediately in 1996, as Errol Refos, Rob Witschge and former Utrecht player John van Loen came over from Feyenoord, Reinier Robbemond from FC Dordrecht, Dick van Burik from NAC and Michael Mols from FC Twente.
+Many investments were made immediately in 1996, as Errol Refos, Rob Witschge and former Utrecht player John van Loen came over from Feyenoord, Reinier Robbemond from Dordrecht, Dick van Burik from NAC and Michael Mols from Twente.
 Ronald Spelbos was appointed manager with Jan Wouters as assistant.
 In 1998, a complete renovation of the Stadion Galgenwaard was initiated, designed by ZJA Zwarts & Jansma Architecten.